carnivoroussociety/GoldEditor/README.md

 # GoldenEye Setup Editor
 Carnivorous's fork of SubDrag's GoldenEye Setup Editor 3.0.
+Requires MSVC 2008/2013 Redistributable to run.

 # Warranty
 This software comes with ABSOLUTELY NO WARRANTY.